Reverse Mortgages

 Although housing counselors cannot recommend a specific course of action, the Consumer Financial Protection Bureau has the authority to develop suitability standards and regulations regarding lender responsibilities.
 Doing so would help ensure that borrowers take out the loans (or find other alternatives) that are best suited to their needs.

 Fraud and financial exploitation: Older adults are often targets of fraud and financial exploitation, including through reverse mortgages.
 The Federal Bureau of Investigation and HUD’s Office of the Inspector General have warned about reverse mortgage scams.
-They include criminals who target older adults by offering free homes, investment opportunities, and foreclosure or refinance assistance (see also Protections for vulnerable consumers policy in this chapter).
+Criminals target older adults by offering free homes, investment opportunities, and foreclosure or refinance assistance (see also Protections for vulnerable consumers and Scams and Fraud).

 Servicing challenges: Another challenge relates to reverse mortgage servicers.
 They are not consistent in how they deal with borrowers who face foreclosure and other problems with their loans.
 Consumers would benefit from HUD enforcement of existing regulations and more emphasis on creating repayment plans to avoid unnecessary foreclosures.
 This is called loss mitigation.